Global Shares Decline Amid Tech Weakness -- Update

 ADVERTISEMENT

-After gains of 17% so far this year, "Everybody remembers the [year] 2000 slipping of the tech sector," said Jae Yoon, chief investment officer at New York Life Investment Management.
-"But I have no concerns about tech valuations, he said, noting that in terms of price-to-earnings metrics, the sector is trading much closer in line to the S&P 500 than it did at its peak.
+After double-digit percentage gains so far this year, "Everybody remembers the [year] 2000 slipping of the tech sector," said Jae Yoon, chief investment officer at New York Life Investment Management.
+"But I have no concerns about tech valuations," he said, noting that in terms of price-to-earnings metrics, the sector is trading much closer in line to the S&P 500 than it did at its peak.

-Analysts also said Senate Republicans' decision to delay a vote on their health-care overhaul added to investors' doubts about President Donald Trump's ability to push through other policies such as a tax shakeup, while comments from Federal Reserve Chairwoman Janet Yellen suggesting asset prices were somewhat rich may have added to the cautious tone.
+Analysts also said Senate Republicans' decision to delay a vote on their health-care overhaul added to investors' doubts about President Donald Trump's ability to push through other policies such as a tax shake-up, weighing down stock markets.

+"As each day goes by, it's clearer that maybe not much is going to get done...companies where Wall Street analysts have factored in tax cuts into their numbers look a bit vulnerable," said Phil Smeaton, chief investment officer at Sanlam.

-In Europe Wednesday, export-heavy indexes grappled with a stronger local currency, with the euro last up 0.4% at $1.1374, around its highest since the June 2016 U.K. referendum on European Union membership.
-It has risen 8.1% against the dollar so far this year, making it among the strongest performing currencies.
+In Europe Wednesday, export-heavy indexes grappled with a stronger local currency, with the euro last up 0.2% at $1.1365, around its highest since the June 2016 U.K. referendum on European Union membership.

 "The ECB president has made comments like this before, only for the broader ECB to back off from actually taking any action," said strategists at RMB Global Markets.

-Elsewhere in markets, shares of oil-and-gas companies were under pressure as Brent crude oil pared gains after European markets closed Tuesday and was last down 0.5% at $46.69 a barrel.
+Elsewhere in European stocks, banks and insurers were among the best performers, as they tend to benefit from rising interest rates and higher bond yields.
+Shares of Rosneft and WPP also inched higher, recovering from losses Tuesday as cyberattacks wreaked havoc across Europe and the U.S.

-Asian equities were mostly lower, tracking declines on Wall Street and in Europe on Tuesday.
-Korea's Kospi's IT subindex slid 2.3% while Taiwan's Taiex was off 1.2%, echoing a selloff in U.S. technology companies.
-Following declines of nearly 2% by Alphabet, Microsoft and Amazon, Taiwan's Catcher Technology, Wistron and Pegatron all fell slightly more than 2%.
+Asian equities closed mostly lower, tracking declines on Wall Street.
+Korea's Kospi's IT subindex slid 2.3% while Taiwan's Taiex was off 1.2%, echoing the selloff in U.S. technology companies.

 Japan's Nikkei Stock Average fell 0.5% but higher sovereign-debt yields supported shares of Japanese insurers which are heavy buyers of such securities.